Board Training

 Sample results:

 • Genita worked with a longstanding nonprofit whose board had approximately two dozen members.
 Board meeting attendance was very low (less than 50%) as was board giving, with one-third of members giving less than $250 and 20% donating $50 or less annually.
-Genita worked closely with the Governance Committee to reduce the size of the Board through a new 360-degree evaluation process.
-Approximately one-third of the Board members resigned or were removed.
+Genita worked closely with the Governance Committee to reduce the size of the board through a new 360-degree evaluation process.
+Approximately one-third of the board members resigned or were removed.
 Board attendance climbed to 75% and was trending upwards at the end of the engagement.
-The Board achieved a 100% giving rate, with remaining members increasing their gifts.
-After less than two years, the Board brought on three new members and had three additional new members in their pipeline.
+The board achieved a 100% giving rate, with remaining members increasing their gifts.
+After less than two years, the board brought on three new members and had three additional new members in their pipeline.